Music for Retail Stores: How It Works and What to Look For

 How UMix Approaches Retail Music

-UMix was built from the ground up for multi-location operators who want centralized control without the overhead of the legacy vendor model.
-The platform includes a cloud dashboard for chain-wide management, dedicated hardware with built-in failover at each location, automated scheduling by daypart and season, and compliance logging for every song and message played.
+The platform was built from the ground up for operators who want centralized control without the overhead of the legacy vendor model.
+It includes a cloud dashboard for chain-wide management, dedicated hardware with built-in failover at each location, automated scheduling by daypart and season, and compliance logging for every song and message played.
+All explicit content is excluded from the catalog.

 Pricing is published online.
 Terms are quarterly.
 Players cost $59 and are yours to keep.
 There are no multi-year contracts and no retention calls.